neondatabase/website/content/docs/serverless/serverless-driver.md

 ### Configuration options for `Pool` and `Client`

 There are additional configuration options that apply to `Pool` and `Client`.
-See [Options and configuration](https://github.com/neondatabase/serverless/blob/main/CONFIG.md#options-and-configuration), in the driver's GitHub repository, for information.
+See [options and configuration](https://github.com/neondatabase/serverless/blob/main/CONFIG.md#options-and-configuration) in the driver's GitHub repository for more information.

 ## More examples